nachose/geotab_test/README.md

 ## Calls limit.

-As there are 50 devices, and I am doing 2 requests for each of them, that means 100 requests a minute.
+As there are 50 devices in the database, and I am doing 2 requests for each of them, that means 100 requests a minute.
 As there is a limit of 60 requests by minute, I very soon reached that limit.

 ![Calls limit](img/single_call_quota_exceeded.jpg)